Domesticated plants and animals of Austronesia: Aleurites moluccanus (candlenut)

-Candlenut has a very wide range of uses and every part of the tree can be harvested.
+Candlenut has a very wide range of uses, and every part of the tree can be harvested.
 They were primarily cultivated for the high oil content in their nut kernels.
-They were used widely for illumination, prior to the introduction of other light sources, hence the name "candlenut".
-The kernels were skewered on coconut midribs that were then set alight.
-Each kernel takes about three minutes to burn and thus the series could act as a torch.
+They were widely used for illumination before the introduction of other light sources, hence the name "candlenut".
+The kernels were skewered onto coconut midribs that were then set alight.
+Each kernel takes about 3 minutes to burn, so the series could act as a torch.
 This tradition of making candlenut torches exists in both Southeast Asia and Oceania.
 Candlenut oil extracted from the nuts can also be used directly in lamps.
-They can also be utilized in the production of soaps, ointments, and as preservatives for fishing gear.
+They can also be used in the production of soaps and ointments, and as preservatives for fishing gear.
 Other traditional uses include using the timber for making small canoes and carvings; the sap for varnish and resins; the nut shells for ornamentation (most notably as leis), fish-hooks, toys, and the production of black dyes; the bark for medicine and fiber; and so on.
 Some non-toxic varieties are also used as condiments or ingredients in the cuisines of Southeast Asia and the Pacific.

-The Proto-Malayo-Polynesian word for candlenut is reconstructed as *kamiri, with modern cognates including Hanunó'o, Iban, and Sundanese kamiri; Javanese and Malay kemiri; and Tetun kamii.
-However the Oceanian words for candlenut are believed to be derived instead from Proto-Austronesian *CuSuR which became Proto-Malayo-Polynesian *tuhuR, originally meaning "string together, as beads", referring to the construction of the candlenut torches.
+The Proto-Malayo-Polynesian ("PMP") word for candlenut is reconstructed as *kamiri, with modern cognates including Hanunó'o, Iban, and Sundanese kamiri; Javanese and Malay kemiri; and Tetun kamii.

+However, Oceanic words for candlenut are derived instead from Proto-Austronesian *CuSuR, which became PMP *tuhuR, originally meaning "string together, as beads", referring to the construction of the candlenut torches.
 It became Proto-Eastern-Malayo-Polynesian and Proto-Oceanic *tuRi which is then reduplicated.
-Modern cognates including Fijian, Tongan, Rarotongan, and Niue tui-tui; and Hawaiian kui-kui or kukui.
+Modern cognates including Fijian, Tongan, Cook Islands Māori, and Niue tui-tui; and Hawaiian kui-kui or kukui.